domRiddle/ASF/Setting-up.md

 #### Using IPC GUI

 ASF is a console app and doesn't include a graphical user interface.
-However, there is ongoing work for **[IPC GUI](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#ipc-gui)** that is currently in preview state, but can be used without bigger issues.
+However, there is ongoing work on **[IPC GUI](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#ipc-gui)** that is currently in preview state, but can be used without bigger issues.

 In order to use IPC GUI, you should ensure that you set up `IPC` and `SteamOwnerID` global configuration properties (ASF tab).